 These cool season hotspots include dams, wingdams, underwater obstructions, irregular riprap banks, weed beds,

 side pockets, banks eddies and any current breaks.
 Other good spots to fish during spring & fall are feeder streams in water depths from 5 to 15 feet.

 If you try crankbaits in spring, use colors of silver and chartreuse.

 Look for walleye around mid-river sandbar drop-offs, depressions and off flats in deeper water depths of 20 - 45 feet.

 After a rain, feeder streams can hold walleye during summer.

-Since walleye are a schooling fish, if you find one you have a good change of catching more.
+Since walleye are a schooling fish, if you find one you have a good chance of catching more.

 When walleye seem sluggish, try smaller jigs which fall slower allowing sluggish walleye more time to respond.

 And Trolling crankbaits often produce more fish when walleye are reasonably active and good summer colors like crawfish hues of rust, orange and gold.